qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 uniflows over a QUIC connection does not leak cleartext identifiers
 {{I-D.huitema-quic-mpath-req}}.

-A server might provide several Uniflow Connection IDs for the same Uniflow IDs with multiple MP_NEW_CONNECTION_ID frames.
+A server might provide several Uniflow Connection IDs for the same Uniflow ID with multiple MP_NEW_CONNECTION_ID frames.
 This can be useful to cope with migration cases, as described in {{path-migration}}.
 Multipath QUIC is thus asymmetrical.